-Academic Year - 2018/2019
+Academic Year - 2022/2023

-Faculty of Livestock, Fisheries and Nutrition Wayamba University of Sri Lanka This Academic Guide for Students was issued for the students of the academic year 2018/2019 admitted to the Bachelor of Science Honours Degree Programme in Food Production and Technology Management of the Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka.
-The information given in the academic guide has been updated on 4th March 2020.
+Faculty of Livestock, Fisheries and Nutrition

+Wayamba University of Sri Lanka

+This Academic Guide for Students was issued for the students of the academic year 2022/2023 admitted to the Bachelor of Science Honours Degree Programme in Food Production and Technology Management of the Faculty of Livestock, Fisheries and Nutrition, Wayamba University of Sri Lanka.
+The information given in the academic guide has been updated on 1st of September 2023.
 The University reserves the right to change or cancel any syllabus or examination arrangement listed here at any time.
-If students need any further clarifications, they may inquire from the Faculty Office of the Faculty of Livestock, Fisheries & Nutrition of the Wayamba University of Sri Lanka.
+If students need any further clarifications related to any information here in, they may inquire from the Faculty Office of the Faculty of Livestock, Fisheries & Nutrition of the Wayamba University of Sri Lanka.